DTADMI/gamehub-app/README.md

 - Canvases are high‑DPI aware and scale crisply on DPR 1/2/3; the CSS size fits the container width.
 - Breakout and Snake include a tap‑to‑start/pause overlay on mobile for smooth interaction.

+Layout and footer (UX updates):

+- The root layout uses a sticky footer and tighter vertical spacing so most pages fit within a single screen or require at most a short scroll.
+- The footer is compact by default with a “More” toggle to reveal additional links and the newsletter form.

+Particles in games:

+- Optional particle effects can be toggled per game from the control bar under the canvas.
+- You can also choose the effect style: `Sparks` or `Puff`.
+Breakout emits your selected effect when bricks are destroyed.

 Local backend fallback (optional but recommended):

 - Start a local backend automatically (pulls latest image from Artifact Registry, falls back to Docker Hub):